jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 Notice when we walk in different directions, the player sprite doesn't switch the way it is facing, and it can only attack in one direction.

-**Task 1.4: Use the `currDirection` variable, and set it whenever we call the `Move()` function.
-For instance, if we are moving to the left, we would set `currDirection = Vector2.left;`**
+**Task 1.4: Inside of the `Move()` function, set `currDirection` to the new direction you're moving towards.
+For instance, if we are moving to the left, we would set `currDirection = Vector2.left;` `currDirection` will be used to orient the player sprite when performing basic actions.**

 {: .note}
-> You only need to worry about **setting** `currDirection`, the code will use `currDirection` to set the correct Player sprite when walking and attacking, that is already taken care of for you.
-If you would like to set the details of the implementation look inside `AttackRoutine()`and the starter code for `Move()` or look through the video which implements it from scratch.
+> You only need to worry about setting currDirection, the function `AttackRoutine()` and the starter code for `Move()` will use `currDirection` to set the correct Player sprite when walking and attacking, that is already taken care of for you.
+If you would like to set the details of the implementation look inside `AttackRoutine()` and `Move()` or look through the video which implements it from scratch. *Note: the attack animation won’t work until we correctly implement `AttackRoutine()`”

 Functions to modify: